jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.7.30 NumUpslopeNeighbours

-Calculates the number of upslope neighbours to each grid cell in a DEM..
+Calculates the number of upslope neighbours to each grid cell in a DEM.

 *Parameters*: